lewisgormanneale/lewisgormanneale/README.md

 <h2 align="center">🙋🏻‍♂️ About Me </h2>
 <div align="center">
 <p>I'm an aspiring developer currently enrolled at the School Of Code bootcamp learning Full Stack Development.
 The School of Code is a 16-week intensive full-time coding bootcamp designed to teach the fundamentals of programming, how to work in a high performance tech team and work to industry best practices and standards.</p>
 <p>Most recently in my career I held an IT role as a Senior Business Systems Analyst, where I worked on improving business processes and systems, while helping colleagues with techical issues.
-I really enjoyed finding solutions that helped others, but wanted to be able to do more - I wanted to be a developer!
+I really enjoyed finding solutions that helped others, but wanted to be able to do more - I wanted to be a developer, able to build my own solutions to problems!
 Once I began learning to code for myself, I knew it was the path for me and enrolled in the School of Code.</p>
 <p>I'm enrolled on the School of Code until February 2023 - reach out on one of my socials linked below if you'd like to chat!</p>
 </div>
 <hr>